 If you're experiencing inconsistent behavior when editing objects, there may be a setting that got switched in your design process.

 Wall connections depend on the Main Layer designation in a wall's definition to connect correctly.
 If you modify a wall type, be sure to correctly identify the structural layer.

 Creating solid black walls will vary depending on your version of Home Designer.
 In this article, we will discuss methods for both the less advanced and more advanced versions of the software.
 We will begin by discussing how to make walls appear as solid black in the less advanced versions of the software.

 While in the Doll House View, you may notice that not all of the walls are at the same height.
 The reason for this is that the rooms themselves likely have differing ceiling heights from the rooms surrounding them.

 Learn how to move or resize walls by entering in precise dimensions/distances.

 Turn on angle snaps if your walls or lines are crooked or jagged.

 When working on multi-floor structures, drawing walls that are correctly aligned with walls below is essential.
 You can fix misaligned walls with the Align With Above edit tool.

-Wainscoting can be applied to a single wall or all walls in a room using several different techniques.
-Use library objects or apply as a wall covering.
+Wainscoting can be applied to a single wall or all walls in a room by either using library objects or utilizing the Wall Covering feature.